jonathan-bower/DataScienceResources/README.md

 This repo is intended to provide free and available resources from the internet to either aid in learning or point practicing/aspiring Data Scientists in the right direction.
 Mostly it exists so that I can keep track of resources that were helpful to me at a given time.

-I aim to include topics of data science that aren't either actively covered or overly talked about.
-I don't delve deeply into any of the theory, for that I would look to some of the online courses, books or bootcamps.
+I aim to cover the full spectrum of data science and to hopefully include topics of data science that aren't either actively covered or easily to find in the open-source world of the internet.
+I haven't focused on theory, for that I would look to some of the online courses, books or bootcamps.
 There is a lot of theory information available online, some is linked lower on this page [here](#other-open-source-data-science-content) and [here](#data-science-courses).

 Below are the collection of open source resources I have collected so far.
 It is a constant work in progress.
 If you have anything to add or want to be a contributor - please reach out.